Tricicle

-Tricicle (/ca/) is a Spanish physical-comedy group consisting of Joan Gràcia, Francesc Paco Mir, and Carles Sans.
-It was founded in 1979, they performed short sketches in the streets and alternative venues.
-The members of Tricicle were students at Barcelona's Institut del Teatre who specialized in pantomime and dramatic arts.
-In 1982, after several seasons of performing at alternative venues, they made their professional circuit debut at the Sala Villarroel in Barcelona.
-Their show consisted of a compilation of various sketches they had created during their time at the so-called cafés-teatro (bars and cafés offering live performances).
-The show, titled Manicomic, achieved both critical and commercial success and won a prize at the Sitges International Theater Festival that same year.
+Tricicle (/ca/) is a Spanish physical comedy group consisting of Joan Gràcia, Francesc Paco Mir, and Carles Sans.
+Founded in 1979, the group initially performed short sketches in public spaces and alternative venues.
+The members were students at Barcelona's Institut del Teatre, where they studied pantomime and dramatic arts.

+In 1982, Tricicle made their professional circuit debut at the Sala Villarroel in Barcelona.
+The show consisted of a compilation of sketches, as developed during their performances in "cafés-teatro" (bars and cafés offering live performances).
+The production, titled Manicomic won a prize at the Sitges International Theatre Festival the same year.

 History

-In 1982, Tricicle premiered their first production, Manicomic, at the Barcelona Theatre "Villarroel."
-Manicomic was a collection of gags they had created over three years.
+In 1982, Tricicle premiered their first production, Manicomic, at the Sala Villarroel.
+Manicomic was a collection of gags, created over three years.
 That same year, they received a prize at the Sitges International Theater Festival.

 Recognition in Spain

-In 1983, they met TV director Narciso Ibáñez Serrador, who gave them the opportunity to perform a sketch on the TV show Un, dos, tres... responda otra vez, where they performed a parody of Julio Iglesias' song "Soy un truhan, soy un señor."
+In 1983, the group met television director Narciso Ibáñez Serrador, who invited them to perform a sketch on the TV show Un, dos, tres... responda otra vez.
+They presented a parody of Julio Iglesias's song "Soy un truhán, soy un señor."

-Capitalizing on the subsequent success, in 1984, they premiered their show Exit, then toured it in various Spanish cities and were invited to perform in various countries.
+Following this exposure, Tricicle premiered their show Exit in 1984.
+The production toured across Spain and led to invitations to perform in several other countries.

-Slastic
+Later productions

-In 1986, Tricicle premiered their third work, Slastic: a series of comedic situations centered around the world of sports.
-The group later chose this work in November 2004 to celebrate its 25th anniversary.
+In 1986, Tricicle premiered their third production, Slastic, a series of comic sketches centered on sports.
+In November 2004, the group selected this work to celebrate its 25th anniversary.

 Later, Tricicle joined two other groups in Spain, Dagoll Dagom and Append, to found the production company "3xtr3s" (three by three).
-The new company, in addition to producing shows for the three companies and other groups, rented the historic Teatre Victòria of Barcelona for 20 years.
-The first work "3xtr3s" produced at the Victoria Theatre was "Botiga dels horrors" (The Little Shop of Horrors) by Howard Ashman, which received critical acclaim.
+In addition to producing shows for three companies and other groups, the company leased the historic Teatre Victòria in Barcelona for 20 years.
+The first production staged by "3xtr3s" at the theatre was Botiga dels horrors (The Little Shop of Horrors) by Howard Ashman.